 Soft water still contains sodium.

-Reverse Osmosis systems also enhances the quality of your food.
+Home Reverse Osmosis systems also enhance the quality of your food.

 Purer water means purer food, fresh taste and overall health improvement.

-RO filters reduce the purchase of bottled water.
+An RO system reduces the need to purchase bottled water.

 Plastic bottles contain their own contaminants and minerals, especially after prolonged storage and distribution.

-6. What if any are the health risks of Reverse Osmosis?
+What if any are the health risks of RO Water?

-Reverse Osmosis is a reliable source of clean water.
+Home Reverse Osmosis Systems provide a reliable source of clean water.

 Calcium and magnesium are essential for the development of your bones.